qir-alliance/qat/docs/src/UsingQAT/TargetingQIR.md

 Like target QIS mapping, the target profile mapping maps known IR patterns into other patterns.
-This adaptor only uses LLVM passes at the moment, but could be extended using our pattern matching pass to accomodate special requirements.
+This adaptor only uses LLVM passes at the moment, but could be extended using our pattern matching pass to accommodate special requirements.
 Options as the moment are:

 | Name                     | Description                                                                                  | Default value |